 Other larger code sprint ideas can be found on this page.
 While they will take longer than a day the ideas might provide a good reference for other things to contribute on WMD.

-Improving our documentation is a major goal of WMD - please add to our Sphynx and Markdown-based documentation within our packages and on the MoveIt website.
-If you have studied extensively an aspect of MoveIt that is not currently documented, please convert your notes into a pull request in the appropriate location.
+Improving our documentation is at least as important as fixing bugs in the system.
+Please add to our Sphinx and Markdown-based documentation within our packages and on the MoveIt! website.
+If you have studied extensively an aspect of MoveIt! that is not currently documented well, please convert your notes into a pull request in the appropriate location.
 If you’ve started a conversation on the mailing list or other location where a more experienced developer explained a concept, consider converting that answer into a pull request to help others in the future with the same question.

 For more details on modifying documentation, see Contributing.